 Criteria Unacceptable 0 Points Acceptable 1 Point Good 2 Points Excellent 3 Points Quality of Content Post is off-topic, incorrect, or irrelevant to readings.
 Paraphrases the readings but does not add substantive information to it.
 Posts is factually correct; lacks full development of concept or thought.
 Posts factually correct, reflective and substantive contribution; Demonstrates understanding of topic.
 Reference to Readings and Support for Ideas Does not specifically reference the readings or adequately supports communicated ideas.
 Does not specifically reference the readings but offers personal experience in support of topic covered.
+Incudes some references from the readings and relevant personal experience.
 Includes direct references to the readings.
 Also quotes from text, or offers relevant personal experience to support comments.
 Clarity & Organization Post is too short or unnecessarily long and unorganized; may contain errors or inappropriate content.
 Adequate ideas are resented but lack in clarity or mechanics.
-Valuable information is given with minor clarity or mechanics errors. style that is tree of
+Valuable information is given with minor clarity or mechanics errors.
+Clear and concise comment written in an easy to read style that is free of grammatical or spelling errors.
+3 paragraphs in length